fatihsnsy/fatihsensoy.github.io/content/en/posts/crack-me-javascript-captains-treasure/index.md

 ---
-title : '[Crack-Me] Captains Hidden Treasures in JavaScript' date : 2024-01-29
+title : 'Hidden Treasure of Captain in JavaScript' date : 2024-01-29
 ---